humanmade/authorship/CONTRIBUTING.md

 ## Building the Assets

-To compile the Sass files into CSS:
+To compile the JS and CSS:

 	npm run build

-To start the file watcher which will watch for changes and automatically compile the Sass:
+To start the file watcher which will watch for changes and automatically build the JS and CSS:

 	npm run start